geomio/memory/readme.md

   Expected Output: 1```
    -->

   Test: it should return true if letter is a vowel
   Code:
   findVowel("a")
   findVowel("e")
   findVowel("i")
   findVowel("o")
   findVowel("u")
   Expected Output: true

-   Test: it should return false if letter is not a vowel Code:findVowel("b")
+  Test: it should return false if letter is not a vowel
+  Code:
+  findVowel("b")
   Expected Output: false

   Test: it should return true if letter is consonant.
   code:
   findConsonant("b")
   findConsonant("c")
   Expected Output: true

   Test: it should return false if letter is not a consonant.
   code:
   findConsonant("a")
   findConsonant("e")

+  Test: "It should return true if  vowel is upper or lower case"
+  Code:
+  findVowel("A")
+  findVowel("E")
+  Expected Output: true

+  Test: "It should return false if consonant is upper or lower case"
+  Code:
+  findVowel("B")
+  Expected Output: false

+  Test: "It should return true if  consonant is upper or lower case"
+  Code:
+  findConsonant("B")
+  findConsonant("C")
+  Expected Output: true

+  Test: "It should return false if vowel is upper or lower case"
+  Code:
+  findVowel("A")
+  Expected Output: false

+  Test: "it should count user vowel, and consonants and words
+  Code:
+  findVowelConsonantCount("Cat")
+  Expected Output: Vowel Count = 1 Consonants count = 2